Moderate Deviations for a Stochastic Schr\"odinger Equation with Linear Drift: Preliminaries

-The existence and uniqueness of the solution $\{u^\varepsilon(t)\}_{t\in [0,T]}$ of \eqref{(2.2)} in the space follows by using \cite[Theorem 1]{(29)}.
-In fact, in this article we are considering the special case of the SPDE studied in \cite{(29)}, which has linear drift term.
-The following estimate was established in \cite[Theorem 2]{(29)}
+As mentioned in the introduction, the existence and uniqueness of the solution of \eqref{(2.2)} in the space follows by \cite[Theorem 1]{(29)}, where the drift term in our case is linear.
+Furthermore, the following estimates hold for positive constants $ N_{2p}(T)$ and $N(T)$